Deceptions in the time of the ‘alternative facts’ president | WTOP

 The twice-impeached president painted a fantasy world in office, starring himself.
 In this world, he did things bigger, better, more boldly than all who came before him while facing enemies more pernicious than any in creation.

-Trump routinely said things that were not only wrong, but the precise opposite of right.
-He said them over and over, no less so when the deceptions were exposed.
+In service of his ego, his nature and his reelection prospects, he said things that were not only wrong, but the precise opposite of right.
+He said them over and over, in leaps and bounds, and no less so when the deceptions were exposed.

 We’re rounding the corner on the virus, he said repeatedly, when the obvious reality was that the most lethal stage of the pandemic was just picking up.
 On the cusp of this danger, he spread the suspicion that masks make you more vulnerable to COVID-19, not less.